Steve Erdman: Other

-Outside of Education, Erdman is an outspoken advocate of his views.
-He opposed increasing tipped workers minimum wage in March 2019,.
-In July 2020, during the Covid-19 Pandemic, he gave a speech in Nebraska Legislature in which he told he urged people not to wear masks, championed the unproven treatment of using hydroxychloroquine to combat the virus, and cast doubt on there ever being a vaccine.
-Erdman's speech was condemned by both Democrats and Republicans in the Legislature.
-In October 2021, he called for a law opposing vaccine mandates during the Covid-19 pandemic.
+Outside of education, Erdman is an outspoken advocate of his views.
+He opposed increasing tipped workers minimum wage in March 2019.
+In July 2020, during the COVID-19 pandemic, he gave a speech in Nebraska Legislature in which he urged people not to wear masks, championed the unproven treatment of using hydroxychloroquine to combat the virus, and cast doubt on there ever being a vaccine.
+Erdman's speech was condemned by both Democrats and Republicans in the legislature.
+In October 2021, he called for a law opposing vaccine mandates during the COVID-19 pandemic.